msveshnikov/landing-generator-autocode/README.md

 # TODO

 -   add some tempates to DB
+-   add some palettes to DB
--   make design mobile friendly
+-   add some design types to DB